 Stradun, officially Placa, is Dubrovnik’s main street, stretching 300 meters from Pile Gate in the west to Luža Square in the east.
 Along the limestone-paved street, which cuts through the heart of Dubrovnik, are many historical sights, restaurants, bars, cafes, and shops.

-Along Stradun, you will find some of Dubrovnik’s most important sites, including the Large Onofrio Fountain, Sponza Palace, the Church of Saint Blaise, and Dubrovnik Bell Tower.
+Along Stradun, you will find some of Dubrovnik’s most important sites, including the Large Onofrio’s Fountain, Sponza Palace, the Church of St. Blaise, and Dubrovnik Bell Tower.

 The name “Placa,” commonly used by locals, comes from the Latin word “plateau,” meaning “broad street.”
 The name “Stradun” comes from the Venetian word “stradone,” meaning “big street,” derived from Italian “strada.”
 This name reflects the historical ties between Dubrovnik and Venice.